RedHatGov/fips-openjdk-rhel/README.md

 CAs, certificates, and keys.

 ### User-specific NSS configuration
-To tailor `java.security` policy to a specific daemon or local user, java system property overrides can be used.
+Java processes can specify overrides to the global `java.security` policy when the `security.useSystemPropertiesFile` property in the global `java.security` policy file is set to `true`.
+The java command line option `-Djava.security.properties=your-override-file` will override specific global policy settings with your specific properties.
+If you use the same command line option with two equal signs (e.g.  `-Djava.security.properties==your-override-file`) then your policy entirely replaces the global `java.security` policy.
+"With great power comes great responsibility" so be careful.

 The configuration script in this project leaves the global `java.security` policy unchanged by initializing an NSS database that's unique to the local user's home directory.
 The script also creates a system property override file to change settings in the global `java.security` policy file to refer to the NSS configuration in the local user home directory.
-This method enables each local user or daemon running java to have their own NSS configuration and database on the same host.

     cd
     git clone https://github.com/rlucente-se-jboss/fips-openjdk-rhel.git